 There is an LCOE calculator tool available (below), which helps the user calculating the LCOE for a particular project by filling the fields with own data or with the information provided in tables mentioned above.

-Economics: Land-Use Requirements for Solar Power Plants in the United States
+Economics: Land-Use Requirements for Solar Power Plants: Global and the United States

 FAQ #1: Where can I find solar resources data and irradiation maps?